 The house council members and peer facilitators are selected among the residents of every dormitory to serve as a bridge between the students and the management.
-They assist the dormitory manager in planning and implementing activities, as well as formulating house rules and regulations.
+They assist the dormitory manager in planning and implementing activities and house rules and regulations.
 Furthermore, selected members of the house councils of the different dormitories comprise the Interdorm House Council, which is in charge of conducting activities for the entire population of dormitory residents.